kensnyder/sql-love/README.md

 query.where({ deleted_at: null });
 query.where({ deleted_at: undefined });

+// Using LIKE
-// the following demonstrate ways to use LIKE query.where('name', 'LIKE', 'son');
+query.where('name', 'LIKE', 'son');
 query.where('name', 'LIKE ?', 'son');
 query.where('name', 'LIKE ?%', 'son');
 query.where('name', 'LIKE %?', 'son');
 query.where('name', 'LIKE %?%', 'son');
 query.where('name', 'LIKE', '%son%');
+query.where('name', 'ILIKE %?', 'son');

+// Various operators
-// The following demonstrate ways to use various operators query.where('price', '=', 100);
+query.where('price', '=', 100);
 query.where('price', '!=', 100);
 query.where('price', '<>', 100);